About Michele Kong

 Often there is a lot to sort through together as a result of immigration and acculturation, grief and loss, questions of identity plus more.
 In addition, cultural burdens, inherited legacies and intergenerational trauma.

-I have worked with people of African, Caribbean, Latin American, Asian, Southwest Asian (aka Middle Eastern) and North African, European and mixed ancestry.
-As well, I am a queer-affirming, trans-allied and neurodivergence-friendly practitioner.
+I have worked with people of African, Caribbean, Latin American, Asian, Middle Eastern and North African, European and mixed ancestry.
+As well, I am a queer-affirming, trans-allied and neurodiversity-friendly practitioner.
 Moreover, I draw upon my experiences as a global citizen—having lived abroad in Asia, Europe and Latin America—to inform my perspectives.
 Often, clients gain a lot from our time together; meanwhile, I am humbled by what I end up learning from the people I work with.

 Through my practice, I feel honored to become intimately acquainted with a wide range of people hailing from quite different backgrounds, cultures, languages, places of origin and multi-faceted identities.
 With each person I get to know, I feel blessed to share my love for learning as well as my awe and wonder about people and the world.